samber/lo/README.md

 ### None

-Returns true if no element of a subset are contained into a collection or if the collection is empty.
+Returns true if no element of a subset are contained into a collection or if the subset is empty.

 ```go
 b := None[int]([]int{0, 1, 2, 3, 4, 5}, []int{0, 2})